 Always include eggnog:

 Your guests will need something to wash down all those delicious cookies and eggnog is the perfect option!
 I love the idea of incorporating the eggnog right into the holiday cookie tray (I found these adorable little edible candy cane glasses), but at least make sure you have plenty of Hood Eggnog and glasses on hand near the cookies.
-You can also always feel free to include eggnog in the actual cookies… The Christmas tree cookies on my platter involve eggnog in both the cookie and the icing (I’ll be sharing the recipe with you soon!).
+You can also always feel free to include eggnog in the actual cookies… The Christmas tree cookies on my platter involve eggnog in both the cookie and the icing (here is the recipe for the eggnog linzer cookies!).

 Send guests home with leftovers: